Skip to main content

 • Bloodwork

-Blood tests that look for inflammation can be helpful when autoimmune diseases are a possibility.
+Blood tests that look for inflammation can also be helpful when autoimmune diseases are a possibility.
 These include erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP).
-They alone cannot diagnose or rule out AS, but they can provide extra information.
+They alone can’t diagnose or rule out AS, but they can provide extra information.

-Testing for HLA-B27 may also be recommended.
-It’s not a diagnostic test but a piece of the puzzle that can help to get a diagnosis.
-Remember: A positive HLA-B27 test does not mean you have AS, and a negative test does not mean you don’t.
+Testing for HLA-B27 may also help.
+It’s not a diagnostic test.
+Rather, it’s a piece of the puzzle that can help to get a diagnosis.
+Remember: A positive HLA-B27 test doesn’t mean you have AS, and a negative test doesn’t mean you don’t.

-Some or all of these tests can be ordered by your primary care provider, but you may also need to see a rheumatologist to help with diagnosis.
+Your primary care provider can order some or all of these tests.
+But you may also need to see a rheumatologist to help with diagnosis.
 This is someone who specializes in diagnosing and treating autoimmune conditions.

 People who receive a diagnosis of AS will likely be treated by a rheumatologist.
 The goals of AS treatment are to: